The game of business is tricky enough.

 The wicked problem I want to help you solve.

-It's not that consistency doesn't work (it does) or isn't important (it is), but grinding on willpower alone isn't sustainable for the ADHD-style brain.
-It either burns us out or drives us to burn it down.
+It's that grinding on willpower alone isn't sustainable for the ADHD-style brain.

 Before your next herculean all-nighter.